Ociciwan Contemporary Art Collective

 Ociciwan is an inanimate Plains Cree noun relating to current or river, translated to mean the current comes from there.
 The name references the North Saskatchewan River that has brought many people over time to the region.
 It conveys an energy of engagement with Indigenous contemporary culture, linking present with the past and the future.

-Ociciwan supports Indigenous contemporary art and advocates for innovative and experimental creative practices and research.
+Ociciwan supports Indigenous contemporary art, experimental creative practices, and innovative research.

-Based in the region of Edmonton, Alberta, Ociciwan aims to support the work of Indigenous contemporary artists and designers, engage in both local and global contemporary critical dialogue, develop artistic collaboration, promote and encourage research, production, presentation and awareness of Indigenous contemporary art practices.
+Based in the region of Edmonton, Alberta, Ociciwan supports the work of Indigenous contemporary artists and designers and engages in contemporary critical dialogue.
+We value artistic collaboration and foster the awareness of Indigenous contemporary art practices.

 The core Collective will focus on a minimum of three - four projects per year in the areas of art exhibition, research, public art and awareness surrounding Indigenous contemporary art.
 Ociciwan will also work towards a long-term goal of creating of an artist-run Indigenous contemporary arts centre in Edmonton.

-Erin is a PhD Candidate in the Department of Cultural Studies at Queen’s University and the Pre-Doctoral Fellow in American Indian and Indigenous Studies at Michigan State University.
-Her research focuses on Indigenous curatorial methodologies and Indigenous performance art.
-She also works as an independent curator and has recently curated the performance series Talkin’ Back to Johnny Mac in Kingston, Ontario in 2015.
+Erin is an Assistant Professor of Cultural Studies at the University of Alberta, Augustana.
+Completing her P.h.D. in Cultural Studies, from Queens University in 2017, her research focuses on Indigenous curatorial methodologies and Indigenous performance art.
+She also works as an independent curator and has curated the performance series Talkin’ Back to Johnny Mac in Kingston, Ontario in 2015.
 She is originally from Grande Prairie Alberta and is of Métis and settler decent.

 Kristy Trinier, Secretary

-Kristy is the Director of Visual, Digital and Media Arts at the Banff Centre for Creativity; her previous roles include Curator with Art Gallery of Alberta and Public Art Director at the Edmonton Arts Council.
-She is an artist and co-produces Publication Studio Edmonton and 66bproject.
+Kristy is the Executive Director at the Southern Alberta Art Gallery.
+She has held previous roles as Director of Visual, Digital and Media Arts at the Banff Centre for Creativity, Curator with Art Gallery of Alberta and Public Art Director at the Edmonton Arts Council.
+Kristy is an artist and co-produces Publication Studio Edmonton and 66bproject.
 Kristy is a non-Indigenous supporter of Ociciwan, born in Edmonton and raised in the community of Whitecourt (Sagitawah), Alberta.